 Can I store breast milk in zip-lock bags?

-Technically you can store your expressed breast milk in food-safe zip lock bags, but we’d recommend that you use specially designed breast milk storage bags that are pre-sterilized instead, and you should avoid bags that are not designed for freezing because they might burst or tear.
-Our storage bags and pouches are perfect because they're already sterilized and ready to be used right away!
+Technically you can store your expressed breast milk in food-safe zip lock bags.
+But we’d recommend that you use specially designed breast milk storage bags that are pre-sterilized instead.

 Can I store breast milk in mason jars?

 If you’re going to pop your expressed breast milk in the fridge, it’s ok to store it in a sterile glass mason jar with a securing fitting lid.